-Most of the time, yes, rugs can be washed in the washing machine if they are small.
-However, it’s best to check the label before doing so.
+You can wash small rugs in a washing machine .
+However, it’s best to check the label beforehand.
 If you can, then make sure you use Spray and Wash or similar stain remove first.

 What About Acetone?

 Acetone is a great way to remove ink stains from carpet.
-It works just like rubbing alcohol and has all of the same dangers.
-Just make sure you test it first as it can discolor carpets and leave them damaged.
+It works like rubbing alcohol and has the same risks.
+Make sure you test it as it can discolor carpets and cause permanent damage.

 What Type Of Water Should I Use?

 Warm or room temperature water is fine.
-You can use bottled or from the tap as both work well, but fresh water is preferred.
-Just don’t use hot water or cold water unless otherwise instructed as this can help the ink stain set in.
+Water from a bottle or tap work work well, but fresh water is best.
+Don’t use hot or cold water unless otherwise instructed as either on could help an ink stain set in.

 Can I Pour Bleach Or Alcohol On My Carpet?

-No. Never pour a strong substance directly onto anything unless instructed to do so by a professional.
+No. Never pour a strong substance onto anything unless instructed by a professional.
 It can damage the carpet and even the skin as you work on the stain or walk over it later.
 Always dilute strong substances.

 How Do I Remove Hair Ink?

-Ink is often used in place of dyes to color hair bright colors.
-However, it can be removed the same way as printer ink dye.
+Some people use ink to make their hair brighter.
+If it stains your carpet, apply the same DIY methods.
 Since it is water-based rather than oil-based, treat it like you would water-based ink pens.